Biswajitsahoo897/Biswajitsahoo897/README.md

 ### 👋 About Me

-I'm a passionate B.Tech student constantly exploring the vast world of technology.
+I'm a passionate B.Tech(CSE) student constantly exploring the vast world of technology.
 I love building cool projects, solving real-world problems, and learning new tools that make development fun and efficient.

 ---